web-deps/odom/docs/components.md

 ### HTML Components

 HTML single-file components are created using standard HTML files.
 Each file contains markup used just as it would be used for a single page.
 In other words, each HTML component is also a page on its own.
-One strict rule is that the `style` element should be placed inside the `body` element.

 Let us rewrite the [Hello World](#js-components) app we created earlier (using a JS component) using an HTML single-file component.